tuirgin/blog/content/post/20180708-openness_of_thought.md

-When we “compose our thoughts” we sift through the raw material of our thoughts and feelings and shape them in an attempt to focus them into a shape that is easier to convey and understand.
+When we “compose our thoughts” we sift through the raw material of our thoughts and feelings and shape them in an attempt to focus them into a form that is easier to convey and understand.
 And all too often, once we have finished this process and produced a few statements about something, our sense of perception changes to back this limited meaning as if it were complete and essential.
 It becomes a part of our personal canon of being.